Bannoni language: Phonology

 Unlike in English, the voiced dentals /d/ and /t/ are not just different by vocal usage, but also by point of articulation: the /d/ is produced further back than the /t/.
 According to Banoni speakers, this causes the sound to be 'clearer'.

-Orthography with broad phonetic transcription of the simple syllables
+Orthography

 The five contrastive vowels in Banoni are the following:

 The main points of articulation in the consonant system of the Banoni language are labial, dental or alveolar, palatal, and velar.
 These combine with the five vowels to form the following simple syllables:

 Morphology

 As Banoni is an Austronesian language, its morphemes are similar to those in the languages of Malaysia, Madagascar, Philippines and Polynesia.

 The Banoni language is a part of the Oceanic subgroup of Austronesian languages because of its similarities to Polynesian, Micronesian and Melanesian languages.

 Vowel lengthening is present in the Banoni language and changes the meaning of certain words, for example vom 'turtle' vs. voom 'new'.